 That brings the total for takeovers of U.S. providers of health-care benefits to $14.3 billion in the last 10 months.
 Had the deals been announced in the same calendar year, the total volume would be the highest on an annual basis for the industry since 2003, data compiled by Bloomberg show.

-Now that Aetna, WellPoint and Cigna have purchased three of the large Medicaid and Medicare providers, the number of remaining suitors is dwindling, according to David Windley, a Nashville, Tennessee-based analyst for Jefferies Group Inc. The three acquirers are the biggest managed-care providers in the S&P 500 (S5MANH) by market value after UnitedHealth Group Inc. (UNH)
+Now that Aetna, WellPoint and Cigna have purchased three of the large Medicaid and Medicare providers, the number of remaining suitors is dwindling, according to David Windley, a Nashville, Tennessee-based analyst for Jefferies Group Inc. The three acquirers are the biggest managed-care providers in the S&P 500 (S5MANH) by market value after UnitedHealth Group Inc. (UNH:US)

 WellCare shares dropped 3.3 percent yesterday, and Health Net’s stock slipped 0.1 percent.
 The S&P Midcap Health Care Index declined 0.2 percent.